-Students must attend four Skill Seminar days in total (1 day = 8 hours = 0.5 ECTS).
+Students must attend Skill Seminars for a total value of minimum 2 ECTS (0.5 ECTS = 8 hours = 1 day).

-Skill Seminars are training seminars in practical skills.
+Skill Seminars are training seminars in practical skills, which could be conducted online or offline.
 They are essential to kick-starting an effective professional career and fundamental to adjusting easily to an international management environment.
-Topics may include:
+Topics may include, but not limited to: